Redesigning with purpose: a responsive web experience for a dog daycare struggling with branding, navigation, and a missing online booking system.

 Final UI Adjustments

-The prototype demonstrates the full user flow — from landing on the homepage through service discovery to completing a booking — with responsive layouts for both desktop and mobile.
+The prototype walks the full flow - from landing on the homepage through service discovery to completing a booking - on both desktop and mobile.

 01